 What is Umami Taste?
 Discovering the Fifth Flavour in Japanese Cuisine

-When you read glowing food reviews of savoury dishes or hear how people describe the taste of their favourite savoury meals they had, they’ll often describe the dish as having an ‘umami’ taste – especially if they were enjoying food from Japanese cuisine.
+When you read rave food reviews of Asian restaurants or hear people describe the taste of their favourite meals, you'll sometimes hear them describe the food as having an "umami" taste - especially if they were enjoying food from Japanese cuisine.
+Many wonder what is behind this unique taste which is foundational to Japanese cooking.

 → Shop now: Our handpicked range of Japanese products

-We know that there are four main flavours: sweet, salty, bitter and sour, with specific areas of our tongue lined with receptors that detect each of these flavours.
-However, in recent years, scientists have discovered the presence of a fifth flavour: umami.
+We all know that there are four main flavours: sweet, salty, bitter and sour, with specific areas of our tongue lined with receptors that detect each of these flavours.
+However, in the last century, scientists discovered the presence of a fifth flavour: umami.
 But what does umami taste like?

-The word ‘umami’ is taken from the Japanese language and the meaning of umami is ‘pleasant, savoury taste’.
+An interesting Japanese food fact is that the word "umami" is taken from the Japanese language and translates to pleasant, savoury taste'.
 It can be described as meaty or savoury, or a combination of both, but you can be sure that an umami-flavoured dish is guaranteed to be delicious.

-Another characteristic of umami is the mouth-watering aftertaste it elicits; the flavours cling to your tongue and make you want to go back for seconds, and even thirds!
-Some umami examples of food include broths, soups or those that have been aged or fermented.
+Another characteristic of umami is the mouth-watering aftertaste; we often find that the flavours cling to our tongue and make us want to go back for seconds, and even thirds!
+Examples of umami-rich foods include broths, soups or those that have been aged or fermented.

-Since its discovery over a hundred years ago, food enthusiasts from across the globe have been eager to find the next restaurant or eatery that serves up umami-rich foods; and if they’re able to recreate these at home!
+Since its discovery over a hundred years ago, food enthusiasts from across the globe have been eager to find the next restaurant or eatery that serves up umami-rich foods; and they often try to recreate these flavours at home.

 The Science of Umami Taste

-So how was ‘umami’ first discovered?
-Over a hundred years ago, a Japanese professor, Kikunae Ikeda, was enjoying a bowl of kombu broth when he realised that the taste of the soup had a distinctly savoury yet salty flavour that didn’t quite match any of the four known flavours.
+So how was "umami" first discovered?
+In 1908, a Japanese professor, Kikunae Ikeda, was enjoying a bowl of kombu broth when he realised that the taste of the soup had a distinctly savoury yet salty flavour that didn't quite match any of the four known flavours.
 After much research, he identified that the core element in the kombu, or kelp, was an amino acid called glutamate.
 This was what gave kombu its flavour.
-Professor Ikeda thus termed this the ‘umami’ taste.
+Professor Ikeda thus termed this the 'umami' taste.

 Let’s start with one of the most famous cuisines in the world – Japanese cuisine.

-One of the reasons why it’s highly sought after across the world is due to the extensive presence of umami-rich dishes.
-Many traditional Japanese ingredients are rich in umami, such as kombu, dried bonito flakes, fermented soybean products and miso.
+One of the reasons why it's highly sought after across the world is due to the extensive presence of umami-rich dishes.
+Many traditional Japanese ingredients are rich in umami, such as dashi stock, kombu, dried bonito flakes, fermented soybean products, miso and even Japanese mayonnaise.

 Sometimes, different umami-rich foods are cooked together to offer a greater depth of flavour, or to complement the four main flavours.
 Some examples include ramen, Japanese katsu curry, miso soup; as well as the ever popular, umami sushi.